prabhanjaningle/Customized_Virtual_File_System/README.md

 Technologies Used

-Language: C
+Programming Language: C

 Platform: Linux

+Core Concepts:

+Operating Systems

+File System Design

+Inodes and File Descriptors

-Concepts: Operating Systems, File Systems, Memory Management
+Memory Management

-Notes
+Important Notes

-This is a virtual (in-memory) file system
+CVFS is a virtual (in-memory) file system

-No real files are created on the disk
+No real files or directories are created on disk

-Intended for learning and academic purposes
+Designed for conceptual clarity, not production use

-Learning Outcome
+Learning Outcomes

-This project helps in understanding:
+This project helped in understanding:

-Inode-based file system architecture
+Internal design of inode-based file systems

 File descriptor and permission handling

-Memory management in system programming
+Memory allocation and cleanup in C

-Error handling in C
+Error handling in system-level programs

+Designing low-level systems with structured components

 Author